Progression-Free Survival

 *In this descriptive analysis of PFS, the hazard ratio by multivariable analysis (via multivariate Cox proportional hazards model, only included patients still at risk of PFS at 4 months) adjusted for age, ECOG PS, EGFR mutation type, Asian race, and history of brain metastases was 1.06 (95% CI: 0.73, 1.44).

-To minimize bias, outcomes (such as progression events or deaths, could occur before interruptions leading to outcomes-based selection bias) were evaluated after the first 4 months.
-Patients who discontinued study, had disease progression, or died in the first 4 months were not evaluated, as they were not in the study by the cutoff timepoint (and the outcome event may occur prior to the interruption).
+To minimize bias, outcomes (such as progression events or deaths that could occur before interruptions leading to outcomes-based selection bias) were evaluated after the first 4 months.
+Patients who discontinued study, had disease progression, or died in the first 4 months were not evaluated, as they were not in the study by the cutoff timepoint (and the outcome event may have occurred prior to the interruption).

 Learn more